 If you’re selling from a blog, you’ll need to use a tool like SendOwl, ThriveCart, Shopify, or Clickfunnels to securely deliver products and process payments.
 These tools act as a bridge between your blog and your payment processor.

 Make sure to test the checkout process before you launch so everything runs smoothly for your customers.
+Once payments are flowing, keeping a clear view of what is happening behind the scenes becomes just as important as setting things up correctly.

 7. Create a Simple Marketing Plan